EMSL-MONet/HiProp_repo/README.md

-**Code Repository for Methodological differences in soil hydraulic property measurements impact soil respiration predictions**
+**Code Repository for Simulated Soil Respiration is Sensitive to Soil Hydraulic Properties from Intact versus Repacked Cores**
 ---
 ## Getting started